Candelas swim & fitness clubs

 With a constant eye on environmental friendliness, both of our spectacular Candelas Swim & Fitness Clubs are innovative LEED-Gold certified facilities that are powered by a PV solar arrays.
 In addition, our Swim & Fitness Club in the Townview village is 100% heated and cooled by a ground-source heat pump system.
 So, just as Candelas families stay healthy, so too does the planet.

 Candelas swim & fitness club at townview

 This contemporary designed recreation facility includes cardio equipment, including treadmills, ARC Trainers, cycle trainers, weight resistance machines, and free weights.
 A state of the art audio/video automation system is available to entertain resident and to motivate exercisers.
 A zero entry resort style pool surrounded by a generous deck appointed with high quality pool furniture provides the perfect setting for a relaxing summer afternoon with the kids in the sun.
-Set against sweeping views of the community's ample open space and the majestic rocky mountain foothills this facility was designed to provide a relaxing atmosphere to host your next party or even, to inspire your next workout or to simply relax.
+Set against sweeping views of the community's ample open space and the majestic rocky mountain foothills this facility was designed to provide a relaxing atmosphere to host your next party, inspire your next workout, or to simply relax.

 Candelas swim & fitness club at Parkview